catid/cifar10deepspeed/README.md

 python graph.py --results combined_results.txt --name vary_mlp_dim --series mlp_dim
 ```

-This is a plot of the performance of the transformer model if you vary the MLP hidden dimension:
+This is a plot of the performance of the transformer model if you vary the MLP hidden dimension, showing error bars for variance across 3 training sessions:

 ![Accuracy Variation](docs/graph_acc_vary_mlp_dim_mlp_dim.png)